-One problem with applying MEP to life is the identification of the constraints (e.g., Lagrange multipliers).
+One problem with applying the MEPP to life is the identification of the constraints (e.g. Lagrange multipliers).
 One by one, life can explore and reach out to influence the constraints and one by one the system can modify the previously "external" constraints.
 If this is happening continuously, then at any one time the current entropy maximum will be a local maximum not a global one, for it will be replaced by a larger maximum as soon as life figures out how to tap into other sources of free energy.
-This evolution is shown as the slope changes in Fig. 6.4.
+This evolution is shown as the slope changes in Fig. 4.
 Since the number and complexity of constraints is large, this process can continue as long as untapped sources of free energy are available.
-Thus we hypothesize that MEP prescribes stable maxima for non-living dissipative structures and transient local maxima for life (see Kleidon and Fraedrich, this volume, for potential global maxima in entropy production at the planetary scale).
-In the general debate surrounding Lovelock's Gaia hypothesis (Lovelock 1972, 1988; Lovelock and Margulis 1974) a central issue is whether the biosphere, without other biospheres to compete with, can evolve in a way analogous to the way more traditional units of life, e.g., species, evolve (Lovelock 1988, Dawkins 1982).
+Thus we hypothesize that the MEPP prescribes stable maxima for non-living dissipative structures and transient local maxima for life.

+In the general debate surrounding Lovelock's Gaia hypothesis a central issue is whether the biosphere, without other biospheres to compete with, can evolve in a way analogous to the way more traditional units of life (e.g. species) evolve (Lovelock 1988, Dawkins 1982).
 If competition and natural selection are the only drivers of evolution then the idea of Gaia evolving without competition seems inappropriate.
-However, if the second law of thermodynamics, in the form of maximum entropy production, can be successfully used to describe evolution, then considering the biosphere as an evolving life form seems more appropriate.
-In Dewar's derivation, competing micropaths lead to a global state of maximum entropy production.
-These micropaths, or degrees of freedom, do not have to be realized for the macroscopic steady-state to establish MEP.
-It also seems that MEP will be established globally independent of whether other Gaias are realized to compete with our Gaia.
-This contrasts with Dawkins' view that the competitors need to be present for selection to result in the evolution of Gaia.
+However, if the second law of thermodynamics, in the form of the maximum entropy principle, can be successfully used to describe evolution, then considering the biosphere as an evolving life form seems more appropriate.
+Competing life forms can be compared to the competing micropaths in Dewar's derivation of the MEPP.
+As Dewar has pointed out, these micropaths do not have to be realized for the end macrostate to obey the MEP.
+This contrasts with Dawkins' view that the competitors need to be present for selection to be meaningful.